 After you have integrated the Skillz SDK into your game, and tested it thoroughly, you will reach a point when you are ready to release your game on the appropriate app store, and going live on Skillz.
 We'll will walk you through the process of getting your game live on Skillz, and submitting it to the appropriate app store(s).

 Before going live on Skillz, make sure you have completed the steps below in your integration process.
 We also recommend that you implement some best practices to help prevent cheating.

 Switch Your Game to Production

 The first step in launching your game is to switch from using the Skillz Sandbox server (used for testing and development) to using the Skillz Production server.
-Follow the steps in this article before proceeding further.

 Once you rebuild the game to use Production, This causes all your interactions through Skillz to run against our production server, where real cash transactions are enabled.

 For iOS, find your code which initializes Skillz and change the environment from SkillzSandbox to SkillzProduction.
 Your code will likely end up looking similar to:

 [[Skillz skillzInstance] initWithGameId:@"156"

 Skillz.skillzInstance().initWithGameId("156", for: self, with: SkillzEnvironment.production, allowExit: true)

 <meta-data android:name="skillz_production"> line in your